 - All staff, students and visiting researchers are required to report observed, apparent or suspected research misconduct.
-If an individual is unsure whether a suspected incident constitutes misconduct, they should first discuss the matter informally with their Head of School, the Chair of the University Research Ethics Sub-Committee, the Chair of the Research and knowledge Exchange Committee or the Head of Research and the Graduate School, as a first point of contact and confidential liaison.
-The Head of School, the Chair of the University Research Ethics Sub-Committee, the Chair of the Research and Knowledge Exchange Committee and the Head of Research and the Graduate School, will discuss individual anonymised cases together as and when they occur, and will notify the University Secretary if initial discussions reveal a case for formal investigation.
+If an individual is unsure whether a suspected incident constitutes misconduct, they should first discuss the matter informally with their Dean of School, the Chair of the University Research Ethics Committee, the Chair of the Research and knowledge Exchange Committee or the Dean of Research and the Graduate School, as a first point of contact and confidential liaison.
+The Dean of School, the Chair of the University Research Ethics Committee, the Chair of the Research and Knowledge Exchange Committee and the Dean of Research and the Graduate School, will discuss individual anonymised cases together as and when they occur, and will notify the University Secretary if initial discussions reveal a case for formal investigation (see paras 30-31 below).
 Where an individual, for whatever reason, is not satisfied with the outcome of the informal discussion, they should raise the matter with the University Secretary.
 The number of initial notifications and formal investigations will be reported annually to the Research and Knowledge Exchange Committee.
-Alternatively, individuals may raise their concerns about such matters via the University's Public Interest Disclosure (Whistleblowing) Policy. - Note: An allegation of research misconduct is serious and potentially defamatory, and hence may be actionable in law.
+Alternatively, individuals may raise their concerns about such matters via the University's Public Interest Disclosure (Whistleblowing) Policy. - 29 Note: An allegation of research misconduct is serious and potentially defamatory, and hence may be actionable in law.
 It should therefore be made, and dealt with, in the strictest confidence to ensure the protection of both the person making the allegation and the person against whom it is made.
-In line with the recommendations set out in the Concordat for Research Integrity the University will act with no detriment to whistleblowers making allegations of misconduct in good faith.
+In line with the recommendations set out in the Concordat for Research Integrity the University will act with no detriment to whistleblowers making allegations of misconduct in good faith and will provide opportunities for the accused to submit a defence.